JOURNALLING

 WHY JOURNAL?

-Similar to keeping a diary, the practice of journalling has become an increasingly popular and beneficial way to help people better manage anxiety, stress and cope with depression.
-Journalling is a way of keeping a record of and tracking one’s thoughts feelings through everyday life.
-It can simply be the act of writing down your thoughts and feelings to understand them more clearly.
+Similar to keeping a diary, the practice of journalling has become an increasingly popular and beneficial way to help people better manage anxiety, stress, and cope with depression.
+Journalling can be a way of keeping a record of, and tracking, one’s thoughts and feelings, activities through everyday life, and gaining clarity.
 It is an important tool to support our mental wellness.
-It helps us make a meaningful connection with ourselves, to express our inner thoughts and feelings, and discover what makes us tick, happy or upset.
+It helps us make a meaningful connection with ourselves and discover what makes us tick.

 OTHER RESOURCES